 - Don't turn what you've been told into gossip.
 If someone is talking to you about their mental health, it was probably tough for them to work up the nerve to say something in the first place and you shouldn’t share what they tell you with other students at school.
 Let them share on their own terms.

 - If you don't understand, do some research and learn about what you've been told.
 Make sure that your information is coming from reliable sources like government agencies and health organizations.

 - Tell an adult if you have to.
 It’s important to have friends that trust you, but if a friend indicates they have thoughts or plans of hurting themselves or another person, have been hearing voices or seeing things that no one else can hear or see, or have any other signs and symptoms that shouldn’t be ignored then you need to tell an adult what is going on.
 That doesn’t make you a bad friend; it just means that the problem requires more help than you can give.
-If someone you know is in crisis and needs help urgently, call 1-800-273-TALK (8255), text 741741, go to your local Emergency Room or call 911.
+If someone you know is in crisis and needs help urgently, call or text 988, text MHA to 741741, go to your local emergency room, or call 911.

 If you’ve made the decision to talk to someone about your mental health, you may be nervous about how things will go and what could happen.
 Check out the list below to find out more about what you can expect.

 Things might be a little awkward at first for both people in the conversation.

 For a lot of people, talking about anything related to their health or body can be kind of tough at first.